ceefar/InitialETL/readme.md

 ## DASHBOARD APP
 *click to enlarge images*
-yes this is supppper basic, but first day working with it, most of the learning today was just figuring out how to use streamlit and it's widgets
+yes this is supppper basic, but first day working with it, and it is live data from the database or database csvs,
+most of the learning today was just figuring out how to use streamlit and it's widgets
 note files upload via discord but i literally cannot do it another way due to broken af os (ggwp microsoft)

 **Dashboard Home**